“It is important to note that not all midlife women

 In women, what can be symptoms of depression?

-In Depression In Women: 5 Things You Should Know – 3.
-Certain Types of Depression Are Unique To Women: Depression Affects Each Women Differently the (United States) National Institute of Mental Health explain:
+In Depression In Women: 4 Things To Know – 2.
+Depression Has Signs and Symptoms To Look Out for the (United States) National Institute of Mental Health explain:

 Anxiety